 - For the brownies, melt the chocolate and butter in a heatproof bowl over a saucepan filled with about 4cm of boiling water.
 Remove from the heat and allow to cool slightly.

-- Meanwhile, put the flour, salt and cocoa powder together in a bowl and stir carefully to thoroughly combine.
+- Meanwhile, put the flour, salt and cocoa powder together in a bowl and fork together to thoroughly combine.
 Set aside.

-- Whisk the eggs, sugar and vanilla extract in a large bowl until thick and pale.
+- Whisk the eggs, sugars and vanilla extract in a large bowl until thick and pale.
 Whisk in the chocolate, then fold in the flour mixture until just combined.

 - Pour half the batter into the tin and smooth the surface using a spatula.
 Add a thin layer of the caramel, making sure to leave the edges clean.
 Add the remaining batter and gently level the top.
 Bake for 25-30 minutes until they have a shiny skin/crust and some cracks, and are relatively firm to the touch.
 It’s best to take them out too soon rather than too late (remember they will continue cooking once they are out of the oven).
 Allow to cool completely in the tin before cutting into squares.